0no-co/graphql.web/README.md

 Currently, `graphql.web` compresses to under 4kB and doesn’t regress on GraphQL.js’ performance when parsing, printing, or visiting the AST.

+For all primary APIs we aim to hit 100% test coverage and match the output, types, and API compatibility of GraphQL.js, including — as far as possible — TypeScript type compatibility of the AST types with the currently stable version of GraphQL.js.

 ### API

 Currently, only a select few exports are provided — namely, the ones listed here